 With the Downtown Phoenix real estate market heating up after years of sluggishness, it’s not surprising to see a major high-rise office complex change hands.
 At the end of 2016, it was announced that Renaissance Square, known for its twin towers linked by a sky bridge, had been sold to new owners for $151 million.
 No doubt renovations and some new tenants are likely to follow, but some parts of the complex represent a legacy even older than the buildings themselves.
 Tom’s Tavern, the property’s main full service restaurant, has existed since 1929.

 Tom’s operated nearby until the late 1980s when it moved to its current site at the corner of First Avenue and Washington Street, just across the street from the eastbound Jefferson / First Avenue light rail station and a block from the westbound Washington / Central platform.
 Look for the restaurant in the low-rise portion of Renaissance Square along Washington.
 A vertical sign on the corner guides the way past the patio and towards the main entrance.
-Bike racks are built into some of the nearby parking meters, and Grid Bike Share is around the corner on First Avenue.
+Bike racks are built into some of the nearby parking meters on Washington and around the corner on First Avenue.

 The dining room if full of white tile, dark wood, and vintage photos reflecting the restaurant’s past.
 A large bar with seating on three sides defines the center of the room while a long line of booths extending far back into the restaurant’s interior provides privacy for deal making or dates.
 The dining room is full of TVs showing cable news and sports, thankfully with the sound almost always turned off.
 Tom’s is the type of place in which the waitstaff are still found wearing white shirts and button-down vests, a look that hasn’t changed much since the restaurant’s founding.